jeff123321/UNCC-Game-Project/README.txt

-This is the game I made while I was at UNCC.
+This is the game my group and I made while I was at UNCC.
 To play, download the zip file and extract all of the files.

 The controls are as follows: